 Because of their complexity, biologics are expensive and time consuming to develop.
-This can make it difficult for the health care system to afford them and limit patients' access to biologics.
-In 2018, three of the top five drug classes that accounted for the highest proportion of public drug plan spending in Canada were biologics.2 And, in 2018, biologics used to treat diseases like rheumatoid arthritis and Crohn's disease accounted for the highest proportion of public drug spending for the seventh consecutive year.3
+This can make it difficult for the healthcare system to afford them and limit patients' access to biologics.
+According to data from the Canadian Institute of Health Information, public drug program spending on biologic medicines reached \$4.4 billion in 2021 (29% of total public drug program spending).
+And for the tenth consecutive year, anti-TNF biologic medicines used for rheumatoid arthritis and Crohn's disease accounted for the highest proportion of that public drug spending total.2